apache/beam/CI.md

 ### Google Cloud Platform Credentials

-Some of the jobs require variables stored as a [GitHub Secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to perform operations on Google Cloud Platform.
+Some of the jobs require variables stored as [GitHub Secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to perform operations on Google Cloud Platform.
 Currently these jobs are limited to Apache repository only.
 These variables are:
  * `GCP_SA_EMAIL` - Service account email address.
 This is usually of the format `<name>@<project-id>.iam.gserviceaccount.com`.